 Re-elected in May 2017 to a 4-year term ending in May 2021.
 Previously re-elected in May, 2013, to a 4-year term until 2017.
 Re-elected Board Chair by Board vote in May, 2013.
 Before that, re-elected in May, 2009, to another 4-year term until May, 2013.
 Re-elected Board Chair by Board vote in Feb.
 2011.
 Previously appointed, elected and re-elected to the Board continuously since 1985 and has held the post of Board Chair, except for a 2-year hiatus in the early 90s, for most of her tenure on the Board.

 Position #3: Teri THOMAS - member & Treasurer

-Previously appointed by Board vote in September, 2009, to replace and complete the term begun May, 2007 until May, 2011, of resigned member Carolyn Brafford.
-Elected Secretary by Board vote in Feb.
+Previously, Cindy was first appointed by Board vote in September, 2009, to replace and complete the term begun May, 2007 until May, 2011, of resigned member Carolyn Brafford.
+Cindy was elected Secretary by Board vote in Feb.
 2011 and served in that capacity until May, 2013.